bright/new-www/content/blog/10-point-of-sale-trends-for-2025.md

 Older users, in particular, are less receptive to the technology.
 The survey found that 65% of individuals over the age of 60 reported discomfort with QR codes.

 ## Bill splitting in clients' hands during payment

+It's been a POS trend growing up for years, widely seen also in 2024.
+Yet there is still a potential for bill split to grow.
+And we're not talking about separate mobile app enabling diners to share the bill, POS solution vendors should incorporate this option into their POS system.

+Therefore, in addition to QR code ordering, restaurants can offer customers the ability to split their bills independently.
+For instance, customers can scan a dedicated QR code to access their bill and divide costs among themselves.
+The split information is then sent directly to the POS system, enabling waitstaff to finalize mobile payment without manual calculations.

+This feature (and one of the key sales trends) simplifies bill splitting, significantly reducing the workload on already busy staff.
+Customers have full control over how they want to divide the bill, while the POS system handles the calculations, ensuring accurate amounts.
+The waitstaff’s role is streamlined to simply collecting the split payments.

+## Changing waitstaff and kitchen communication with the POS Kitchen Display System

+Imagine a POS software centered around a screen in the kitchen that instantly displays a new order as soon as it's processed by the waitstaff, accompanied by a clear sound signal to notify busy kitchen staff.
+With just a swipe, kitchen staff can adjust the order or update its status, for example, from "In Preparation" to "Ready to Serve."
+This is the technology that should be a part of any advanced POS.

+Although this technology isn't new, many restaurants still rely on a traditional POS with printed kitchen receipts.
+KDS doesn't have to fully replace these receipts; in fact, they can still be invaluable in certain situations.
+For example, when the kitchen prepares multiple similar orders for different tables, printed kitchen receipts can still accompany the dishes, helping waitstaff quickly identify and deliver the correct meals.

+Get inspired by the global POS system that implemented the [Kitchen Display System](/projects/kitchen-display-system/) as one of its features.